Sponsoring a Lone Pine animal is the perfect way to support not only our wildlife but also their wild counterparts.

 Stirling & Jindy

-Jindy is our gorgeous female dingo pup, born on the 6th of August, 2019.
-Jindy is easily identified by the white tip on the end of her tail and the fact that it never stops wagging!
+Jindy is our gorgeous girl, easily identified by the white tip on the end of her tail and the fact that it never stops wagging!
 Jindy is a very sweet girl and a little goofy.
 She loves to investigate everything both inside her exhibit and out.
 She’s always the first to greet her keepers, letting out a deep little grumbling noise to express her excitement.

-Meet Hendrix, our two-year-old male perentie, who arrived at Lone Pine in March 2019.
+Meet Hendrix, our very handsome male perentie, who arrived at Lone Pine in March 2019.
 Hendrix is extremely intelligent and is the process of learning to walk on a harness for enriching adventures.